Skip to main content

 Avoid acidic fruits and fruit juices.
 These can sting their mouth.

-Non-urgent advice: Contact your GP if the mouth ulcers:
+Non-urgent advice: Contact your GP or dentist if the mouth ulcers:

 • are very painful or red - this may be a sign of an infection

-• look like white curds and do not wipe off - this may be thrush
+• appear as white spots that do not wipe off - this may be thrush

 • come back regularly